 A Calendly account with at least one event type configured.

-A connected Calendly integration in Superchat.
-If you have not connected one yet, the trigger node shows a Connect with Calendly button.
-Click it, log in to Calendly in the popup that appears, and grant Superchat the required permissions.
+Click it, then log into Calendly in the popup that appears, and grant Superchat the required permissions.
 Superchat will then automatically register a webhook with Calendly so events flow in.

 Connecting and disconnecting a Calendly integration is an admin action.
 Any user who can edit automations can use an existing integration.